Dry Stack Stone Walls

 Paver or Manufacturer Block Wall Systems

 These walls use manufactured concrete blocks that are designed to fit together, while retaining a natural look.
 Similar to pavers used in walkways, these materials can be a wide variety of sizes, colors and shapes.
-Manufactured Block Wall Systems can be held together with an adhesive, pins, or a mortar.
+Manufactured block wall systems can be held together with an adhesive, pins, or mortar.
 The wall is designed so the blocks fit together in a precise manner, so the installation is much quicker and more consistent than with other wall materials.

 An attractive way to hide a poured concrete wall or foundation is with stone veneers.
-Veneers are created by stacking raw stone, or by attaching stone pavers on edge.
+Veneers are created by stacking raw stone or by attaching stone pavers on their edge.

-Mortar is used to hold the stones together, and to attach stones to the concrete face.
-(Veneers can also be used to face concrete stairs, so the sides do not show the concrete.)
+Mortar is used to hold the stones together and to attach stones to the concrete face.
+Veneers are also used to face concrete stairs so the sides do not show the concrete.

 “The finest workers in stone are not copper or steel tools, but the gentle touches of air and water working at their leisure with a liberal allowance of time.”– Henry David Thoreau